gm3dmo/grot/test-ssl-response-time/README.md

-# Testing SSL Response Time
+# Testing SSL response time with and without intermediate certificate
 Goal: To test the response time of a https server both with and without an intermediate certificate.

 ## Method